Lilies of the Field (1924 film)

 Lilies of the Field is a 1924 American silent drama film directed by John Francis Dillon, produced by and starring actress Corinne Griffith, and distributed by Associated First National Pictures.
 It is based on a 1921 play, Lilies of the Field, by William J. Hurlbut.
-The film was remade by Griffith again as an early sound film in 1930.
+The film was remade by Griffith as an early sound film in 1930.

+The phrase "Lilies of the Field" occurs in the Bible, in Matthew 6:28.

 Plot

 As described in a film magazine review, neglected by her pleasure-loving husband, Mildred Harker attends a ball and becomes compromised by an admirer.
 Walter Harker divorces her and obtains custody of their baby.
 Mildred, employed as a model, refuses the offer of Louis Willing to occupy an apartment at his expense and to become his mistress.
 Willing, who really is in love with her, becomes convinced of Mildred's worthiness.
 They marry and she regains custody of her child.

 Cast

 Preservation

 With no copies of Lilies of the Field located in any film archives, it is a lost film.
 A trailer to this film exists at the Library of Congress.